nickmorales/imagebreed_dockerfile/README.md

 - In the `docker-compose.yml`, uncomment the bind mount for `var/run/docker.sock`.
 Then, in your `sgn_local.conf` set `enable_opendronemap 1` and make sure `hostpath_archive` is set to the directory where the archive mount lives on your host e.g. `/home/user` if the archive is mounted to `/home/user/archive` as defined in `docker-compose.yml`.
 Make sure your machine has at least 64GB of RAM.

-## Using ASREML-R Analyses

-- Activate ASREML-R using your license by first entering the running `breedbase_web` container using `docker exec -it breedbase_web bash`, then enter R by typing `R` followed by entering `library(asreml); asreml.license.activate();`.
-ASREML-R will then prompt you to type in your license code.

 ## Developing With This Container:

 - In the `docker-compose.yml` file you can mount the code directories you are developing, such as the sgn, DroneImageScripts, R_libs, perl-local-lib or other directories.